Camden Archives & Museum

 The Archives and Museum is housed in the Carnegie Library built in 1915.
 The building is a fine example of Greek revival architecture.

 View exhibits of local and regional history including Camden's restored original town clock, circa 1825.
 Equipped with a large and diverse collection of genealogical and historical research materials, the Archives provide a vital link to the heritage and history of Camden and Kershaw County.
 Group presentations available with advance arrangements.
 Staff available for research assistance.
-Open Monday to Friday, 8:00 a.m. to 5:00 p.m., Saturdays 10:00 a.m. to 4:00 p.m., and the 1st Sunday of each month, 1:00 p.m. to 5:00 p.m.
-(Closed Holidays).
+Open Monday to Friday, 8:00 a.m. to 5:00 p.m., Saturdays 10:00 a.m. to 4:00 p.m.
+They are closed on Sundays and major holidays.
 They are located at 1314 Broad Street/US Highway 521, Camden and can be reached at (803) 425-6050.

 Registrar of Deeds